Armin-Irvije/ECS150-Project2/REPORT.md

 function dequeues the selected thread from the ready queue, set its state as RUNNING, and enqueues the previously executing thread back into the ready queue.
 The scheduler invokes the context switch operation to transition execution from the current thread to the selected thread.
-This design allows for efficient management of concurrent execution.

 The other functions implemented in `uthread.c`, such as `uthread_exit` and `uthread_block`, are used for termination, and blocking.
 These functions